Random games from my collection:

 I love board games and it is all my wife's fault.
 Since my wife doesn't care for video games she got me a board game, Pirate's Cove

 Fast forward to now.
-After years of cardboard evangelism I find myself the owner of a modest (i.e. small by BGG standards) collection of board games and the host of a small monthly game night.
+After years of cardboard evangelism I find myself the owner of a modest (i.e. small by BGG standards) collection of board games and the host of a small biweekly game night.
 Most of my gaming is with three different groups:

 1) my wife- she is my main gaming partner.
 She is up for trying any game but leans more toward the medium/light weight euros.